rijwanansari/RiSATEshop/README.md

 # RiSATEshop
-RiSAT Eshop with clean architecture with Angular and ASP.NET core.
+RiSAT Eshop a clean architecture with Angular and ASP.NET core.